A microscopic fetch script in Rust, for NixOS systems.

 Why?

-Customization, of most kinds, are expensive: I could try reading environment variables, parse command-line arguments or read a configuration file to allow configuring various fields but those inflate execution time and the resource consumption by a lot.
+Customization, of most kinds, is "expensive": I could try reading environment variables, parse command-line arguments or read a configuration file to allow configuring various fields but those inflate execution time and the resource consumption by a lot.
 Since Microfetch is closer to a code golf challenge than a program that attempts to fill a gap, I have elected not to make this trade.
+This is, of course, not without a solution.

 Really?